facebook/react/docs/docs/09-tooling-integration.md

 ### Productionizing: Precompiled JSX

-If you have [npm](https://www.npmjs.com/), you can run `npm install -g babel`. `babel` has built-in support for React v0.12 and v0.13.
+If you have [npm](https://www.npmjs.com/), you can run `npm install -g babel`.
+Babel has built-in support for React v0.12 and v0.13.
 Tags are automatically transformed to their equivalent `React.createElement(...)`, `displayName` is automatically inferred and added to all React.createClass calls.

 This tool will translate files that use JSX syntax to plain JavaScript files that can run directly in the browser.
 It will also watch directories for you and automatically transform files when they are changed; for example: `babel --watch src/ --out-dir lib/`.

 By default JSX files with a `.js` extension are transformed.
-Run `babel --help` for more information on how to use `babel`.
+Run `babel --help` for more information on how to use Babel.

 Example output: